Coverage started 2009 March 5

 Figure 9.
 View of Iridium 33 and Cosmos 2251 orbits and debris 180 minutes post-collision

-In an attempt to develop a better understanding of the actual collision geometry for this event, a 3D plot was generated of the relative velocities of each piece of debris with respect to its parent object using Satellite Tool Kit (STK).
+In an attempt to develop a better understanding of the actual collision geometry for this event, a 3D plot was generated of the relative velocities of each piece of debris with respect to its parent object using System Tool Kit (STK).
 Figure 10 provides a static view of the result.

 Examination of the interactive 3D scenario (provided below Figure 10) shows large out-of-plane relative velocity components, the apparent result of coupling of the two masses, despite the hypervelocity nature of the collision.
 There are also a large number of pieces of Cosmos 2251 debris with significant radial (downward) relative velocities, although it is not apparent why this situation would be the case.
 It is hoped that the availability of this data set will help researchers with expertise in hypervelocity impacts develop a more complete description of the collision geometry for this event.

 Figure 10.
 3D Plot of Debris Relative Velocities